Vision #10 Detail

 Art as spiritual process

 Secular spirituality and Buddhist philosophy are a major influence in my work.
 Early in my career I awakened to the idea that art is a spiritual practice and, therefore, a manifestation of our consciousness.
 In the process of creation I experience the Buddhist concept of interdependence, that nothing exists on its own, and how dependent the physical (the manifested) and spiritual (the unmanifested) are to creating art.

 Artists such as Vasily Kandinsky, Paul Klee, Mark Rothko and Mark Tobey among others, have created art that reflects the Buddhist concept of interdependence.
 I, for one, continuously experience the connectedness between the physical and the spiritual in the creative process especially in non-representational painting.
 There are other art forms, such as music particularly jazz, that exemplify this physical/spiritual connectedness.
 Jazz musicians get into the flow (the spiritual) when in deep improvisation, working with the technical/physical as second nature.
 The mature artist is more concerned with the spiritual substance of art, having obtained dominion over the technical/physical aspects of his/her medium.
 In my evolving work, I have left behind symbolism in favor of non-representational imagery.
 To me this is more in keeping with the idea of the spiritual experience.

-Tibetan Buddhists believe in rebirth.
-It believes that when you die your consciousness goes through a state called the Bardo Thödol, also known as Liberation Through Hearing during the Intermediate State, and in the West as The Tibetan Book of the Dead.
+Tibetan Buddhists believe in rebirth, that when you die your consciousness goes through a state called the Bardo Thödol, known in the West as The Tibetan Book of the Dead.
 My new work titled Vision Series consists of abstract depictions inspired by the idea of the Bardo Thödol state.
 These paintings, as in most “spiritual” art, are meant for reflection, introspection and meditation.
 My Visions, or rather perception of the Bardo Thödol, are purely subjective visual ideas of an unmanifested universe.